Foxboro resident and son revel in acting roles in major motion film 'Don't Look Up'

-FOXBORO -- Juri Love is a writer, journalist, musician, fashion model and independent film producer.
+Juri Love is a writer, musician, fashion model and independent film producer.

 Now, the local resident can add actress on a major motion film to her resume.